 When you’re planning to apply peel and stick wallpaper, you might consider this process a piece of cake.
 And you are totally right!
 As it turns out, peel and stick wallpaper truly is one of the easiest ways how you can update the interior.
 Even more, it takes just a few simple steps to do it correctly.
 Therefore, read through to learn how to apply peel and stick wallpaper.

 Peel and stick wallpapers from The Wallberry are designed to repeat beautifully when installed correctly.
 Read through the instructions and enjoy the result of your creative project!

 Before you apply peel and stick wallpaper, examine the panels to assure that the pattern, color, quantity, and quality are as ordered.
 Follow the instructions packaged with the roll.

 GET YOUR SURFACE READY

 - The surfaces must be clean, smooth, dry and structurally sound.
-Loose paint or other wall coverings must be removed;
+For example, loose paint or other wall coverings must be removed;

 - In order to ensure maximum smoothness of installation, nail heads, nicks, gouges and other surface imperfections should be filled, sanded smooth and sealed;

 - If your wall has been recently painted, allow at least 4+ weeks for the paint to dry before applying peel and stick wallpaper;

 - Wallpaper primer is recommended for the best results and easier removal.
 In addition, cotton gloves should be used when installing the wallpaper.
 This way, you will avoid leaving fingerprints on the design.

 - If you feel the peel and stick wallpaper has an unusual odor, open the tube and leave it to air dry for a couple of days, to allow the smell to evaporate.